Vivcos/EDBOT/README.md

 Save the file, and start the bot.
 The new event file will be detected and added into the bot automatically.

+## Generating docs

+Install YARD.

+`gem install yard`

+In the top level folder, run:

+`yardoc`

+Your docs will be generated in a new folder, `doc/`.

+## Checking style with rubocop

+Install rubocop.

+`gem install rubocop`

+In the top level folder, run:

+`rubocop`

 ## Support

 Join us on the [Discord API server](https://discord.gg/0SBTUU1wZTWfFQL2)!